 Commercially minded approach to match our clients’ priorities

 We always base our strategy on our clients’ particular circumstances and priorities.
-Whether recommending ADR or court litigation, our team is always guided by our clients’ commercial considerations.
+Whether recommending ADR in commercial and financial disputes, or court litigation, our team is always guided by our clients’ commercial considerations.

 Clear, flexible pricing to match commercial considerations

 Our ADR solicitors provide transparent advice regarding the costs involved with various litigation options.
 We are able to offer commercially tailored funding arrangements, including potential conditional fee arrangements depending on merits.
 We have excellent relationships with third party litigation funders.

 We pride ourselves on providing an exceptional service.
 Our clients will always receive a call back the same day following an enquiry and can always speak to one of our partners when required.
 As a result, we consistently achieve excellent feedback from clients.